bestkao/Compiler/README.md

-# Compiler for the X language
+# Compiler for a subset of the C language

 Final project for CSC 413: Software Development.

-An interpreter and debugger designed from bytecodes of the X language.
+An interpreter and debugger designed from bytecodes of a subset of the C language.

 ## Usage Notes

 To run the project from the command line type the following:

-java -jar "Interpreter.jar" <filename.x.cod>

-to run the interpreter and
+`java -jar "Interpreter.jar" <filename.x.cod>` to run the interpreter and

-java -jar "Interpreter.jar" -d <filename no extension>

-to run the debugger
+`java -jar "Interpreter.jar" -d <filename no extension>` to run the debugger

 ## Debugger commands